Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: On the choice of optimum tuning parameter

-It is well studied that the tuning parameter $\alpha$ of the MDPDE acts as a trade-off between robustness and efficiency, in the sense that the robustness of the estimator, under data contamination, increases at the cost of loss in (asymptotic) efficiency under pure data with increasing values of $\alpha$.
-The same is also clearly observed for the MDPDEs and the associated Wald-types tests under our NLR model \eqref{nlr} through the extensive numerical illustrations provided in the previous sections.
-So, while applying these DPD based estimation and testing methods to a real dataset, it is very important to choose an optimal value of $\alpha$ providing the best possible `compromise' between robustness and efficiency depending on the (unknown) amount of contamination in the given dataset.
+\btxt{It is well studied that the tuning parameter $\alpha$ of the MDPDE acts as a trade-off between robustness and efficiency --- the robustness of the estimator under data contamination increases at a minimal cost of the loss in (asymptotic) efficiency under pure data as $\alpha$ increases.
+The same is also observed for the MDPDEs and the associated Wald-type tests under our NLR model \eqref{nlr} across all the simulation results discussed in the previous sections.
+So, while applying these DPD-based estimation and testing methods to a real dataset, it is very important to choose an optimal value of $\alpha$ providing the best possible `compromise' between robustness and efficiency, depending on the (unknown) amount of contamination in the given dataset.}

-Under the setup of IID data, Warwick and Jones \cite{warwick2005choosing} suggested to use the optimal value of $\alpha$ that minimizes an asymptotic approximation of the MSE of the MDPDEs.
+\btxt{Under the setup of IID data, Warwick and Jones \cite{warwick2005choosing} suggested using the optimal value of $\alpha$ that minimizes an asymptotic approximation of the MSE of the MDPDEs.
 Ghosh and Basu \cite{ghosh2015robust} extended this idea for the general INH setup, with detailed illustrations for the linear regression model.
-Following the same idea, an optimal value of $\alpha$ for our NLR model \eqref{nlr} can be obtained by minimizing an estimate of the quantity
+Following the same idea, an optimal value of $\alpha$ for our NLR model can be obtained by minimizing an estimate of the quantity}